asif-hanif/vafa/README.md

 --attack_name vafa-3d --q_max 20 --steps 20 --block_size 32 32 32 --use_ssim_loss
 ```

 Attack related arguments are used to automaticaaly find the sub-folder containing adversarial images.
 Sub-folder should be present in parent folder path specified by `--adv_images_dir` argument.
 If `--no_sub_dir_adv_images` is mentioned, sub-folder will not be searched and images are assumed to be present directly in the parent folder path specified by `--adv_images_dir` argument.
+Structure of dataset folder should be same as specified in [Datatset](Dataset) section.